Sidi Sane: Leroy Sane's kid brother takes next step towards Schalke first team

 His lesser-known brother, Kim, also had designs on continuing the family business, having come through the Schalke academy before retiring because of injury in his early 20s.
 Their mother, Regina Weber, meanwhile, was an Olympic bronze medal-winning gymnast.

 Then there is Leroy.
-Following in the footsteps of the likes of Mesut Özil, Manuel Neuer, Julian Draxler and Leon Goretzka, he was one of the stars of the Schalke youth team that won the U19 Bundesliga in 2015 before being officially promoted to the senior squad later that summer.
+Following in the footsteps of the likes of Mesut Özil, Manuel Neuer and Julian Draxler, he was one of the stars of the Schalke youth team that won the U19 Bundesliga in 2015 before being officially promoted to the senior squad later that summer.

 He went on to register nine goals and seven assists in 42 appearances across all competitions in 2015/16, including a stunning long-range effort against Real Madrid in the UEFA Champions League, and is widely regarded as one of the best players to come out of the Schalke academy.

 Nowadays, Leroy, 23, is a two-time English Premier League champion with Man City and 21-time Germany international.

 Souleymane says all three of his offspring are "far better" than he ever was.
 "It's in the genes!"

 Young Sidi is the latest piece of evidence of that.
 Were it not for injury, we might have heard of him sooner.

 "He's had a lot of bad luck, but he's got the quality," said Schalke U16 coach Willi Landgraf.
 "Not a lot of players have his gifts."